 Being an archipelago of hundreds of islands, Andaman is undoubtedly rich in natural attractions, wildlife, and biodiversity.
-Owing to the rich marine life, fascinating coral reefs, and a spellbinding underwater world, the National Parks in Andaman are counted as one of the favorite places for wildlife activists, photographers, and conservationists.
-However, experience how these National Parks in Andaman and Nicobar Islands that are scattered all over the Indian Ocean, leave no stone unturned in casting a magical spell on all the travelers.
+Owing to the rich marine life, fascinating coral reefs, and a spellbinding underwater world, the national parks in Andaman are counted as one of the favorite places for wildlife activists, photographers, and conservationists.
+However, experience how these national parks in Andaman and Nicobar Islands that are scattered all over the Indian Ocean, leave no stone unturned in casting a magical spell on all the travelers.
 If you crave adventure and thrill, these national parks are the perfect place for you to spend your next holiday at!
 Get ready to have an encounter with the invigorating wildlife of Andaman and Nicobar Island!

 1. Mahatma Gandhi Marine National Park

 The Mahatma Gandhi National Park is located near the Wandoor Beach of Port Blair and is one of the most popular national parks in Andaman for its colorful marine life, lively coral reefs, and snorkeling sites.
 It is a man-made park wherein one can witness a variety of flora and fauna, and some of the endangered species like the water lizard, wild boar, and sea snakes.
-Other than that, the national park is spread across 15 islands that features beautiful mangrove creeks, and tropical rainforests.
+Other than that, the national park is spread across 15 islands that feature beautiful mangrove creeks, and tropical rainforests.

 Location: SH8, Andaman and Nicobar Islands